twhtanghk/OAuth2/README.md

     'default': {
         'ENGINE': 'django.db.backends.mysql',  # Add 'postgresql_psycopg2', 'mysql', 'sqlite3' or 'oracle'.
         'NAME': 'org',  # Or path to database file if using sqlite3.
-        'USER': 'orgrw',  # Not used with sqlite3.
+        'USER': 'root',  # Not used with sqlite3.
-        'PASSWORD': 'password here',  # Not used with sqlite3.
+        'PASSWORD': '',  # Not used with sqlite3.
-        'HOST': '',  # Set to empty string for localhost.
+        'HOST': '127.0.0.1',  # Set to empty string for localhost.
 Not used with sqlite3.
         'PORT': '',  # Set to empty string for default.
 Not used with sqlite3.
     }
 }